muratk5n/thirdwave/en/2021/09/computing-ai.md

 Yes but in that case you are going forward from a known model, not going backward, blindly from data with nothing known.
-Going forward with a clean model has its challanges too, but you always have a basis, you make use of its presence.
-Plug something into it, might get certain functions that might be easier etc. We can always see the trade-offs clearly as the true relations are captured in a visible model.
+Going forward with a clean model has its challanges too, but we always have a solid basis, we can make use of that.
+Plug something into it, might get certain functions that might be easier etc.

 Question